Paris Métro Line 14: Construction

 Works at the site and the excavation of excavated material from the bassin de l'Arsenal were delayed two weeks by a flood of the Seine, the waterway route having been chosen to minimise heavy traffic in the city.
 The tunnel reached the future Pyramides station on 17 January 1995, and Madeleine on 15 March; it stopped underneath boulevard Haussmann in August and was brought to the surface through shafts there the same month.

 At the other end of the line, from Gare de Lyon to Tolbiac the tunnel was excavated directly from the surface.
-It crossed the Seine upstream from pont de Tolbiac, supported by submerged beams the traditional under fluvial support.
-The last was implanted on 28 September 1994.
+It crossed the Seine upstream from pont de Tolbiac, supported by submerged beams.
+The last beam was implanted on 28 September 1994.

 As a cost-saving measure, the section from Gare de Lyon to the Bassin de l'Arsenal was excavated at the same time as the tunnels of Line D of the RER Châtelet–Les Halles.
 The 816000 m3 of debris excavated is about twice the volume of the Tour Montparnasse, Paris's largest building; and the 19000 t of steel needed for re-inforced concrete and structural support is twice the mass of the Eiffel Tower.

 Incidents

 Travellers have been largely satisfied with Line 14's speed and service.
 However, despite its automation it has not been free of accidents.
 While the platform doors prevent access to the rails, they are susceptible to electric outages which have halted service entirely.
 On 20 September 2004, two trains stopped entirely in the tunnel after a signalling failure.
 On 22 December 2006, passengers were trapped for one and a half hours after an electrical failure on the line which arose from a mechanical failure.
-Technological failures have occurred twice: on 21 March 2007 traffic was interrupted between Gare de Lyon and Bibliothèque François-Mitterrand; and again on 21 August 2007 a technical failure stopped service.
+Technological failures have occurred twice: on 21 March 2007 traffic was interrupted between Gare de Lyon and Bibliothèque François Mitterrand; and again on 21 August 2007 a technical failure stopped service.